max3a3/devbookhq-react/WORKOS.md

 # WorkOS

-## WorkOS missing parts
+## WorkOS SSO missing parts

 It's practically only a Node.js (or Go, etc..) server - there are no limitation that would prevent us from running it.
 The unsolved thing is configuring the `redirectURI` for each VM.

-- Google OAuth creds
+- Google OAuth (or other) creds
-  - Having a Google Devbook testing acc ready and creds provisioned, later maybe provisioning them for each user or just let the users fill the creds themselves. *We can observe if this is the drop-off point for onboarding and report+react accordingly*.
+  - Having a Devbook testing acc ready and creds provisioned, later maybe provisioning them for each user or just let the users fill the creds themselves. *We can observe if this is the drop-off point for onboarding and report+react accordingly*.
   - Inject them to VM at start
 - WorkOS creds
   - Having a Devbook testing account, later using the user's WorkOS account for creds or creating an account adhoc